Assessment of Learning

 EXAMPLE REPORTS: Below you will find an example of a report (from a fictitious program).

-When is the report or self-study due?
+When are the results, report, or self-study documenation due?

 • The Office of Assessment provides written feedback on all Assessment Plans and Assessment of Learning annual reports (not self-studies).
 Below you will find the rubric and feedback form.
 Please review the feedback form before submitting the report to ensure all of the criteria have been met.
 In some cases, the report may need to be resubmitted if required information is missing or insufficient.